TypiCal25/Knowledge/Academics/Capstone/Chosen Plain-Text Attacks and CPA Security.md

 It is a sort of black box with which the adversary can interact.
 It returns the $\text{Enc}_k(\cdot)$ output in which the key $k$ is unknown to the adversary.

 This is a much more powerful experiment than the other one :)

+Basically, in this type of an attack mode, the adversary can *query* the oracle with